Chamber pressure

 Within firearms, chamber pressure is the pressure exerted by a cartridge case's outside walls on the inside of a firearm's chamber when the cartridge is fired.
 The SI unit for chamber pressure is the megapascal (MPa), while the American SAAMI uses the pound per square inch (psi, symbol lbf/in2) and the European CIP uses bar (1 bar is equal to 0.1 MPa).

 Regardless of pressure unit used, the measuring procedure varies between CIP method, SAAMI method, and NATO EPVAT.
 The chamber pressures are measured to different standards thus can not be directly compared.
 Chamber pressures have also historically been recorded in copper units of pressure (which for example can be denoted psi CUP, bar CUP, or MPa CUP) or lead units of pressure (LUP).

 Overview

-When the firing pin in a firearm strikes the primer, it ignites the powder inside the case, creating an explosion that generates a large amount of pressure, often exceeding 50,000 PSI (344.7 MPa).
+When the firing pin in a firearm strikes the primer, it ignites the powder inside the case, igniting the powder causing obturation that generates a large amount of pressure, often exceeding 50,000 PSI (344.7 MPa).
 This pressure in turn pushes the bullet out of the case mouth and into the barrel.
-During this explosion, the brass walls of the cartridge expand and seal against the inner walls of the chamber.
+During this obturation, the brass walls of the cartridge expand and seal against the inner walls of the chamber.
 This expansion is what creates chamber pressure, or the amount of force applied to the inside of the chamber by the case.
 Maximum safe chamber pressures for commercially available cartridges are published by bodies such as SAAMI, CIP and NATO.